OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ###### Enforcing Permissions on Android Components

 Android components can be protected with permissions.
-Activities, Services, Content Providers, and Broadcast Receivers—all can use the permission mechanism to protect their interfaces.
+Activities, Services, content providers, and Broadcast Receivers—all can use the permission mechanism to protect their interfaces.
 Permissions can be enforced on *Activities*, *Services*, and *Broadcast Receivers* by adding the attribute *android:permission* to the respective component tag in AndroidManifest.xml:

 ```xml